Embracing Amazing Innovations

 Our strategies are formed to correspond to the United Nations Sustainable Development Goals (SDGs), and we meet multiple environmental ISO accreditations with the waste, energy and water management systems we have already deployed.

 Recycling is crucial to reducing unnecessary waste, and our industry-leading plants are designed with this in mind.
-We’re working towards the ambitious target of becoming a net-zero-emissions company by 2025 by implementing renewable energy and boosting energy efficiency across all of production and distribution facilities.
+We’re working towards the ambitious target of

 One of the initiatives I’m most proud of is our closed-loop water cycle approach, which allows us to recover used water and put it to new use in our plants.
 Focusing on these projects, we were able to save around 1 million cubic liters of water in the last 5 years.